-At this meeting Town Staff and Northstar Planning would like to focus the Committee review and discussion on Site Performance Standards 1 through 6 proposed for the new zoning district.
+At this meeting Town Staff and Northstar Planning would like to focus the Committee review and discussion on remaining Site Performance Standards.
+As a reminder the committee reviewed the performance standards proposed for the new zoning district at the last meeting.
 Below information shown in italics are Comprehensive Plan information provided to the committee as part of previous staff memos.